Gravitational quantum switch on a superposition of spherical shells: Discussion

 \acknowledgments

-N.S.M. thanks M. Hamed Mohammady for useful suggestions, and acknowledges financial support from Štefan Schwarz Support Fund, projects OPTIQUTE APVV-18-0518, QUASIMODO VEGA 2/0156/22, and Grant No. 61466 from the John Templeton Foundation, as part of the “The Quantum Information Structure of Spacetime (QISS)” project (qiss.fr).
+N.S.M. thanks M. Hamed Mohammady for useful suggestions, and acknowledges financial support from Štefan Schwarz Support Fund, project DeQHOST APVV-22-0570, project DESCOM VEGA 2/0183/21, project QuaSiModo VEGA 2/0156/22, and Grant No. 61466 from the John Templeton Foundation, as part of the “The Quantum Information Structure of Spacetime (QISS)” project (qiss.fr).
 The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.
 B.S. acknowledges financial support from Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'{i}vel Superior (CAPES), Programa de Excelência Acadêmica (PROEX), under the Process No.~88887.495426/2020-00.
 N.Y. acknowledges financial support from the Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq) under Grant No.~306744/2018-0.